 iii.
 “They who have drunk so willingly and freely of the cup of sin, shall be forced, whether they will or no, to drink the cup of judgment.
 And it is not a sip or two shall serve their turns; they must drink all, dregs and all, they shall drink it to the bottom, and yet they shall never come to the bottom; they have loved long draughts, and now they shall have one long enough; there is eternity to the bottom.”
 (Caryl, cited in Spurgeon)

 iv.
-Fully mixed: “Well mixed is a reference to the spices which might be added for pungency; so NEB, ‘hot with spice’.”
+Fully mixed: “Well mixed is a reference to the spices which might be added for pungency; so New English Bible, ‘hot with spice’.”
 (Kidner)

 b.
 I will sing praises to the God of Jacob: In contrast to the wicked of the earth, Asaph spoke for the people of God who declare and rejoice in the judgments of God.